sean-stanley/casualrp-hugo-site/content/episodes/blood-chalice-10-vision-of-fortune.md

 title = "Blood Chalice #10 | Visions of Grandeur"

 +++
-The trail of the Blood Chalice has once again gone cold, which prompts the coterie to start at the beginning and explore its mythos even further.
+The trail of the Blood Chalice has once again gone cold, which prompts the coterie to start at the beginning and explore its mythos a little further.